 I preached on this text 3 years ago just days after a police shooting in Charlotte (where I live).
 Amazing how texts lend themselves to varying contexts and timings.

 We are doing a series this Fall on “Enough” – weighing the work of Doug Meeks (God the Economist) and Sam Wells (God’s Companions), hopefully helping our people think about the unending reach of creeping necessity, and what “godliness with contentment” (as in this Sunday’s text) might be (and in Scripture, it’s pretty minimal, food and clothing).
+On "contentment" - check out InLighten, some short films geared to lectionary readings (including this one!) and theological themes; they are fantastic and speak in a dramatic way to people - so the uses for the pastor are many.
+The film on this text speaks deeply to the emotions, and in theologically wise ways.

 Paul shrewdly diagnoses the inner entrapments of the soul the desire for money enmeshes us in.
 Desire for money and what money can purchase is addictive and deceptive.
 It really does lure you away from true faith, and your very self is “pierced” by many “pains.”
 Allowing that some are just rich, Paul urges them not to be “haughty” but to be “rich in good works.”
 I wonder if you have a story of someone with very little who was generous and at great peace – or the flipside, someone with much who’s rattled and prickly about it.
 As if to illustrate the point, the lectionary pairs this Epistle reading with the Gospel: